 (3) any nonresident's operating privilege as defined herein. (*)

-12-1-88 Lien or Encumbrance “Lien” or “Encumbrance” means every chattel mortgage, conditional sales contract, lease, purchase lease, sales lease, contract, security interest under the Uniform Commercial Code or other instrument in writing having the effect of a mortgage or lien or encumbrance upon, or intended to hold, the title to any vehicle in the former owner, possessor or grantor.
+12-1-96 Lien or Encumbrance.
+“Lien” or “Encumbrance” means every chattel mortgage, conditional sales contract, lease, purchase lease, sales lease, contract, security interest under the Uniform Commercial Code or other instrument in writing having the effect of a mortgage or lien or encumbrance upon, or intended to hold, the title to any vehicle in the former owner, possessor or grantor.
 (66-1-4.10 NMSA 1978)

-12-1-89 Local Authorities “Local Authorities” means every county, municipality and any local board or body having authority to enact laws relating to traffic under the constitution and laws of this state.
+12-1-97 Local Authorities.
+“Local Authorities” means every county, municipality and any local board or body having authority to enact laws relating to traffic under the constitution and laws of this state.
 (66-1-4.10 NMSA 1978)

-12-1-90 Mail “Mail” means any item properly addressed with postage prepaid delivered by the United States postal service or any other public or private enterprise primarily engaged in the transport and delivery of letters, packages and other parcels.
+12-1-98 Mail.
+“Mail” means any item properly addressed with postage prepaid delivered by the United States postal service or any other public or private enterprise primarily engaged in the transport and delivery of letters, packages and other parcels.
 (66-1-4.11 NMSA 1978)

-12-1-91 Manufactured Home “Manufactured Home” means a movable or portable housing structure that exceeds either a width of eight feet or a length of forty feet, constructed to be towed on its own chassis and designed to be installed with or without a permanent foundation for human occupancy.
+12-1-99 Manufactured Home.
+“Manufactured Home” means a movable or portable housing structure that exceeds either a width of eight feet or a length of forty feet, constructed to be towed on its own chassis and designed to be installed with or without a permanent foundation for human occupancy.
 (66-1-4.11 NMSA 1978)

-12-1-92 Manufacturer “Manufacturer” means every person engaged in the business of constructing or assembling vehicles of a type required to be registered under this ordinance.
+12-1-100 Manufacturer.
+“Manufacturer” means every person engaged in the business of constructing or assembling vehicles of a type required to be registered under this ordinance.
 (66-1-4.11 NMSA 1978)

-12-1-93 Manufacturer’s Certificate of Origin “Manufacturer’s Certificate of Origin” means a certification, on a form supplied by or approved by the department, signed by the manufacturer that the new vehicle or boat described in the certificate has been transferred to the New Mexico dealer or distributor named in the certificate or to a dealer duly licensed or recognized as such in another state, territory or possession of the United States and that such transfer is the first transfer of the vehicle or boat in ordinary trade and commerce.
+12-1-101 Manufacturer’s Certificate of Origin.
+“Manufacturer’s Certificate of Origin” means a certification, on a form supplied by or approved by the department, signed by the manufacturer that the new vehicle or boat described in the certificate has been transferred to the New Mexico dealer or distributor named in the certificate or to a dealer duly licensed or recognized as such in another state, territory or possession of the United States and that such transfer is the first transfer of the vehicle or boat in ordinary trade and commerce.
 (66-1-4.11 NMSA 1978)

+12-1-102 MEASUREMENT.
+“Measurement” means in reference to this ordinance or whenever any provision of the Motor Vehicle Code or regulations promulgated thereunder refers to weight, height, length, width or speed in English units of measurement, it also refers to the metric equivalent of those units or, when adopted, to the metric substitutes for those units adopted by the state highway and transportation department.
+(66-1-5 NMSA 1978)

-12-1-94 MOBILE HOME.
+12-1-103 MOBILE HOME.
 “Mobile Home” means a house trailer, other than one held as inventory for sale or resale, that exceeds either a width of eight feet or a length of forty feet, when equipped for the road. (*)

-12-1-95 MOPED.
-“Moped” means a two-wheeled or three-wheeled vehicle with an automatic transmission and a motor having a piston displacement of less than fifty cubic centimeters, which is capable of propelling the vehicle at a maximum speed of not more than thirty miles an hour on level ground at sea level.
+12-1-104 MOPED.
+“Moped” means a two-wheeled or three-wheeled vehicle with an automatic transmission and a motor having a piston displacement of less than fifty cubic centimeters, that is capable of propelling the vehicle at a maximum speed of not more than thirty miles an hour on level ground at sea level.
 (66-1-4.11 NMSA 1978)

-12-1-96 MOTORCYCLES.
+12-1-105 MOTORCYCLES.
 “Motorcycle” means every motor vehicle having a seat or saddle for the use of the rider and designed to travel on not more than three wheels in contact with the ground, including autocycles and excluding a tractor.
 (66-1-4.11 NMSA 1978)